 A common option in WooCommerce stores is the ability to allow a user to choose whether to create a user account when placing an order, or order as a guest user – without creating an account.
-This is intended as an expeditious option in checkout, to reduce the amount of fields a user is required to fill out when placing an order.
+This is intended as an expeditious option in checkout, to reduce the number of fields a user is required to fill out when placing an order.

-Since the WooCommerce order isn’t actually associated with a user account, a common question is how our WooCommerce Sync plugin handles syncing orders that are placed by a guest?
+Since the WooCommerce order isn’t actually associated with a user account, a common question is how our WooCommerce Sync handles syncing orders that are placed by a guest?

 Luckily, the answer is simple.
 We’re perfectly compatible with all WooCommerce orders – and we handle the syncing of guest orders very seamlessly.